 In addition, we have Bitch List items, 100-word pieces highlighting the best of pop culture, whether it's a new DVD box set of I Love Lucy, a labia-shaped skatepark, or a fun, feminist-friendly website.
 We also feature film, music, and book reviews.
 If there's a review up your sleeve, pitch it our way (no full draft submissions, please), keeping in mind the magazine's release date and the timeliness of your review.
 If you're interested in being added to our regular roster of reviewers, contact andi [at] b-word.org with samples.

-Payment is $100 for features, $50 for front-of-book pieces, and $25 for Love/Shoves.
+Payment is $200 for features, $100 for front-of-book and book/screen/music features, and $40 for Love/Shoves.
 Please send all materials to [email protected], but if you must use snail mail, include a SASE and reach us at:

 4930 NE 29th Ave.

 We're always looking for new illustrators to work with.
 We commission people with various styles appropriate for each individual article.